emkays-codelabs/github-cheatsheets/test.md

 ## 7️⃣ Hypothesis Testing

-Hypothesis testing uses **sample data** to decide whether a population claim is likely true.
+Used to decide if a claim is **supported by data**.

 Steps:
 1. State H₀ and H₁
 2. Choose test
-3. Compute statistic (z, t, χ²)
+3. Calculate statistic
 4. Find p-value
 5. Make conclusion